math4tots-misc/crossj/x/README.md

 NOTES

+Java version:

+* Originally I was limiting myself to Java 8, but I really wanted local variable type inference, so I'm using Java 11 to develop instead.
+In practice though, I'm planning on only really using Java 8 + 'var', though I might accidentally use other features (e.g. private static methods in interfaces).

 Rules:
 * method overloading is not supported.
 There isn't a check yet to reject programs that use this, but on some targets (e.g. Javascript)